Materials Information Pack for StudentsEverything you need to know about Oil Painting Materials to get Started

 Used to thin or thicken the paint depending on your technique, there are dozens of these on the market today all with different functions from various manufacturers.
-For the class, I would recommend Micheal Hardings PM1 but you may wish to use an alternative such as Zest-it Clear Painting Medium (non-toxic) or the more traditional Cold Pressed Linseed Oil.
+For our studio based oil painting classes, I recommend Micheal Hardings PM1 but you may wish to use an alternative such as Zest-it Clear Painting Medium (non-toxic) or the more traditional Cold Pressed Linseed Oil.

 We will look at the mediums in more detail within the class.

 A Medium Dipper

 A small tin pot/tub or glass type pot used to hold and store painting medium.
 Artist’s Dipper with lid.
 (Please do not use plastic, unless it is specifically for painting mediums, as they can dissolve.)

 or Cotton Rags for Cleaning Brushes & Paint Cleaning.
 My preference is Blue Roll simply because I use rolls and rolls of the stuff, but a good disposable, absorbent kitchen towel/cloth is vital for cleaning after a painting session.

 To record and take notes during the classes.
 I am a great fan of the Moleskine Notebooks and Bic pens, with the four colours.

 After your painting session, you will need a way to clean your oil painting brushes.
 There are a variety of great non toxic brush cleaners available today, my preference is Zest it.